SSMG4/SSMG4/README.md

 ### About Me

-**Im Matthew, aka SSMG4**
+**Hiya!
+Im Matthew, aka SSMG4.**

+Im mostly a web developer but also a software developer making projects in my free time!

+Here's some info:
-* Working on: SSR (My Magisk module repo), Android Crack Database (Title Says It), tons of modding projects
+* Working on: SSR (My Magisk module repo), Android Crack Database, tons of modding projects
-* Currently learning: Reverse engineering, Android stuff, Kotlin stuff, web stuff, game stuff, and even more stuff (:
+* Currently learning: HTML, CSS, JavaScript or basically web stuff, Java, Kotlin (:
-* Obsessed with: PSP/PS2/PS3/PSVita, old tech, custom ROMs, retro modding, space, you get it
+* Obsessed with: PSP/PS2/PS3/PSVita, old tech, custom ROMs, Minecraft, the web, retro modding, space, you get it
-* Philosophy: No device left behind, cause they deserve a second chance!
+* Philosophy: No device left behind, cause they all deserve a second chance!
 * Fun fact: Spiders don’t have wings... which is probably good for humanity
 * I Love HTML!